tdwells90/cookie-consent-js/cookie-consent-gtm/readme.txt

 3. Go to \"settings > Simple Cookie Consent GTM\" to configure all settings.

 == Frequently Asked Questions ==

 = How do I configure Google Tag Manager to work with this plugin? =

+For full instructions, see our [documentation online]().

+= Do I need to load in my Google Tag Manager code? =

+No, this plugin will load in your Tag Manager code.

+= Does this plugin work with Javascript disabled? =

+No, but it won't load in Google Tag Manager at all.
+This is intentional, as otherwise the user won't be able to turn their cookies on or off.
+This is the safest solution in order to be GDPR compliant.

 == Screenshots ==
 1. Settings Page